evm2556/Shocase-E2E/readme.txt

 2. Ensure npm is on path.
 3. Install webdriver-manager globally.
     -npm install -g webdriver-manager
-4. Install protractor, nightwatch, and webdriverio globally.
+4. Install protractor, nightwatch, and webdriverio globally using npm.
 5. To run protractor, enter the protractorTest folder and run
     > protractor conf.js
 6. To run webdriverio, enter the webdriverioTest folder and run